Pet deer kills man and injures wife in rural Australia

 The husband died at the scene and his wife was flown by helicopter to the Alfred Hospital in Melbourne where she condition was described as critical.

-Pursell says the stag was a cross between a red deer and an elk.
+The stag was a cross between a red deer and an elk, Pursell said.
+The family had kept the animal for about two years.